 After you exercise, you can stave off potential pain and reduce joint swelling by applying ice or cold packs to your knee.
 Aim for 20 minutes for both the heat and ice to help maintain your exercise program safely.

 Consider Non-Surgical Knee Pain Treatments

 Chronic knee pain doesn’t always have to lead to surgical treatment such as a full knee replacement.
-Whether your knee pain is caused or exacerbated by anything from injuries or bone spurs to arthritis, obesity or the wear and tear that comes with age, at Atlantic Medical Clinic, we take a full-body approach that considers all the factors behind your knee pain and seeks the most appropriate non-surgical knee pain treatments.
+Whether your knee pain is caused or exacerbated by anything from injuries or bone spurs to arthritis, obesity or the wear and tear that comes with age, at Atlanta Medical Clinic, we take a full-body approach that considers all the factors behind your knee pain and seeks the most appropriate non-surgical knee pain treatments.

 We offer painless hyaluronic acid injections that provide the lubrication that joints need to feel pain-free — lubrication that diminishes naturally with age and use.
 We’re also ready to offer chiropractic treatment, physical therapy and other alternative therapies to help your sore knee retain and recover its function.
 Contact us today to see how we can help.